bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
-title = "A Discovery project led by me is funded by ARC.
-Up to four PhD scholarships are open until filled.
-Two more scholarships are available for another project on large-scale transaction processing." url = "" certificate_url = "" date_start = "2021-12-24"
+title = "An ARC Discovery project led by me is funded and four PhD scholarships are open until filled.
+Two more scholarships are also available for another project on large-scale transaction processing." url = "" certificate_url = "" date_start = "2021-12-24"